dehlen/blog/_posts/2020-05-01-executing-work-before-termination.markdown

 }
 {% endhighlight %}

-Unfortunately this won't work since, after all, the application will terminate.
+<br />Unfortunately this won't work since, after all, the application will terminate.
 If your operation is taking enough time to finish you'll end up with a terminated process and no saved changes.

 To fix this we need to implement `applicationShouldTerminate(_ sender: NSApplication) -> NSApplication.TerminateReply`.
 `NSApplication.TerminateReply` actually is an enum and can either be: